ankitaghorui/OpenLANE-workshop/README.md

 ### Viewing the Custom Inverter cell in Magic

-Run floorplan and placement.
-Inmvoke magic:
+Run floorplan and placement and then invoke magic:

 ![13 placement](https://user-images.githubusercontent.com/78075225/106124517-2d15a200-6181-11eb-815c-2d2da0cbfc2d.JPG)